A standard circular saw blade is 7 ¼” with a cutting depth of 2 ½” at maximum.

 Of course, there might be something wrong with the motor itself, but it’s far more likely that it is having to work harder to cut through the material.

-If you are smelling burning oil, that is a sign of the motor working harder as well.
+If you smell burning oil, that is a sign of the motor working harder as well.

 As soon as you notice a difference in how the motor is working, particularly if the sound is a higher pitch when cutting, that is the time to sharpen the blade.